Last Updated: October 24, 2022

 You'll need some good existing conditions research before starting your campaign for a vibrant downtown ordinance, but you can do this yourselves.
 If no staff or staff time is available for the task, ask your planning commission, city council, chamber of commerce, or local students to take on the job of simply inventorying what first-floor spaces are vacant and who owns them.

 Although not required, we think you would want to put owners on notice beforehand that the vibrant downtown ordinance is under consideration.
 Yes, it will tend to mobilize the opposition, but on the other hand, you show you are serious and you mean business.
+Perhaps even the threat of having to lease space at far below market rent will get landlords to kick into action to upgrade their properties or to lower their rents to a point where there is sufficient demand for space.

 There's no need to give a long notice unless you think that's all that will be needed to get owners to lease up their space.